shamikaredkar/Minesweeper/README.md

 **Change Board Size:** Modify the number of rows, columns, and mines in the settings.py file for different difficulty levels.
 This allows for customizing the challenge to your preference.

-**Timer:** The game includes a timer that starts as soon as you make your first move.
-Try to complete the game as quickly as possible to achieve a high score.

 ### Visual Feedback

 **Tile Graphics:** Different tiles have distinct graphics to indicate whether they are empty, contain a number (indicating the count of neighboring mines), or are mines/flags.